arvigeus/AZ-204/Learning Path/App Service.md

 For Windows apps, you can customize the IIS handler mappings and virtual applications and directories.

 Handler mappings let you add custom script processors to handle requests for specific file extensions.
-To add a custom handler, select **New handler**.
+To add a custom handler, select **New handler mapping**.
 Configure the handler as follows:

 - **Extension**: The file extension you want to handle, such as _\*.php_ or _handler.fcgi_.
 - **Script processor**: The absolute path of the script processor.
 Requests to files that match the file extension are processed by the script processor.
 Use the path `D:\home\site\wwwroot` to refer to your app's root directory.